threadi/wp-personio-integration-light/readme.txt

 = 2.2.12 =
 * Added hint for Avada-support in Pro-version
 * Added anchor on filter of type linklist
+* Added active marker for linklist-filter on category
 * Optimized loading of taxonomies of positions
 * default translations are now also visible in backend